Radiokot/photoprism-android-client/README.md

 - Endless session – no need to re-enter password
 - Connection to both private and public libraries
 - Support of mTLS (mutual TLS) and HTTP basic authentication
+- TV compatibility – easy browsing with a remote-control

 The gallery is not intended to sync content with the library.
 I recommend using [Autosync app](https://play.google.com/store/apps/details?id=com.ttxapps.autosync).